matathias/CS179/project/readme.txt

 All inputs require the first "dash" input to be typed exactly as you see it; the following values are to be replaced with numeric inputs.
-All values default to the assignment-specified defaults if they are not specified.

 -obj, -mat, and -l can be specified multiple times to create multiple of each item that they create.
 The rest of the commands can be specified multiple times